createdbyx/Codefarts.BuildHelper/Plugins/StatusCommand/README.md

 * type - The message type.
 Default is message.
 * category - The message category.
 Default is null.
 * progress - The progress being reported.
 Default is zero.

+### Notes
+* Variables specified inside of text or category arguments will be replaced.